MIPACT Study FAQ

 What is the commercial gain associated with this study?

 This study has both research and product development purposes.
 The sponsor has no plans to offer you financial compensation or share any profits from the commercialization of any products, processes, or services developed from your study data.
 You will not lose any legal rights to which you are entitled by agreeing to participate in this study.

 Whom can I contact if I have questions about the study?

 The MIPACT study team can be reached at (833) 249-9563 or firstname.lastname@example.org during business hours (M-F, 8am-5pm).

 What happens if I change my mind about being in this study?

 After you decide to participate, you can withdraw your participation at any time.
 To stop participating in the study, please call (833) 249-9563.
-After you withdraw, no further data will be collected about you for study purposes.
-Please keep in mind that data collected prior to your withdrawal may continue to be used for research purposes.
+After you withdraw, no additional data will be collected about you for study purposes.
+Data collected prior to your withdrawal may continue to be used for research purposes.

 The study team or sponsor can stop your participation at any time without your consent for the following reasons: